 Causes of Skin Lesions

 Skin lesions are patches of skin or growths that differ in color, texture, shape, or thickness of the surrounding skin.
-Cancer is the scariest cause of skin lesions but it is actually a rare cause.
-There are many more common causes including halo nevus, which is a mole, red bump, or other spot on the skin that is surrounded by a circle of lighter, whitish skin.
+Cancer is the scariest cause of skin lesions, but it is a rare cause.
+There are many more common causes including halo nevus, which is a mole, red bump, or another spot on the skin surrounded by a circle of lighter, whitish skin.
 It resembles an angelic halo around the round blemish in the center, which is how it got its name.
 Other causes include the following:

 - Fungal infection

 Lesions on the face, hands, and neck can often be a source of embarrassment and a cause for self-consciousness, which is why even benign causes of the lesions will still be treated, especially in children.